In 1963 Pete & Toshi Seeger & their children left America for a trip around the world, visiting 22 countries in 10 months.

 Foolscap leaflet sent out with Newsletter, Sept 1963 (Ken Fairey Collection)

 The Sun, Sat Aug 31, 1963.
-Members Chris Kempster on guitar, Frank on tea-chest bass & Jan Jones on bones, none of them University students, might have been accompanied by members of the Sydney University Folk Music Society.
+Members Chris Kempster on guitar, Frank on tea-chest bass & Jan Jones on bones, none of them University students, though they might have been accompanied by members of the Sydney University Folk Music Society.
 (Ann & Frank Maher Collection)

 Invitation to Concert for Pete Seeger, Sat Sept 1, 1963 (Ann & Frank Maher Collection)